mitanshm680/ASU-CSE-360/README.md

 - Users can reset their passwords using a one-time invitation code.
 - Admin can delete users and manage their roles.
 - Users can update their personal information like email and preferred name after logging in.
+- Instructors and Admin can add, delete, edit, and search for help articles form the help system.

 ## Technologies Used